Learning Optimized Risk Scores: Supporting Material for Seizure Prediction

 \DCD{} terminates once it can no longer strictly improve the objective value along any coordinate.
 This eliminates the potential of cycling, and thereby guarantees that the procedure will terminate in a finite number of iterations.
-The polished solution returned by \DCD{} satisfies a type of local optimality guarantee for discrete optimization problems: formally, it is \textit{1-opt} with respect to the objective, meaning that one will not improve the objective value by changing any single coefficient \citep[see e.g.,][for a technique to find a 1-opt point for a different optimization problem]{park2015semidefinite}.
+The polished solution returned by \DCD{} satisfies a type of local optimality guarantee for discrete optimization problems.
+Formally, it is \emph{1-opt} with respect to the objective value, meaning that one cannot improve the objective value by changing any single coefficient \citep[see e.g.,][for a technique to find a 1-opt point for a different optimization problem]{park2015semidefinite}.

-In practice, the most expensive computation in \DCD{} is Step \ref{AlgStep::FindBestMove}, where we determine a step-size $\delta_j \in \Delta_j$ to minimize the objective along coordinate $j$.
+In practice, the most expensive computation in \DCD{} is finding a step-size $\delta_j \in \Delta_j$ that minimizes the objective along coordinate $j$ (Step \ref{AlgStep::FindBestMove} of Algorithm~\ref{Alg::DCD}).
 We can significantly reduce this computation by using golden section search.
 This approach requires $\n{}d\log_2|\Lset_j|$ flops per iteration compared to $\n{}d|\Lset_j|$ flops per iteration required by a brute force approach (i.e., which evaluates the loss for all $\lambda_j \in \Lset_j$).